 2. Involve human subjects

-Federal regulations define a human subjects as "a living individual about whom an investigator conducting research obtains (1) data through intervention or intervention with the individual or (2) identifiable private information."
+Federal regulations define human subjects as "a living individual about whom an investigator (whether professional or student) conducting research: (i) Obtains data information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (ii) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens."

 Whether or not your project needs to be reviewed by the IRB, all Skidmore College faculty, staff, and students have the responsibility to protect the safety, welfare, rights, and privacy of all participants from or about whom a researcher may collect data.